Johnnydouble/FileMango/paper/paper.md

 # Acknowledgements

-We would like to thank Michael Thornes for his recommendation to use Go and for helping us learn the language very quickly.
+Michael Thornes recommended writing this project in Go and helped us get off the ground with Go quickly.
+Bryan Smelcer and the Mountlake Terrace High School Stem Program provided us the amazing chance to work on this project.

 # References